StateFarm-STEM/hablogger/c/arduino/lesson2/README.md

 <br><br>

 #### Working project
-- Copy and paste this code into your sketch
+- Copy and paste this code into your sketch and run it
 ```
 void setup() {
   // put your setup code here, to run once: